 Kendrick Lamar didn’t have all the answers in “Alright,” but the 2015 song turned into a soundtrack for the emerging #BlackLivesMatter movement because it so eloquently voiced a community’s anxiety and pain: “Wouldn’t you know, we been hurt, been down before/When our pride was low/Looking at the world like ‘Where do we go?’”

-Earlier this year, Dylan resurfaced with another album, “Rough and Rowdy Ways,” that asked much the same question.
+In 2020, Dylan resurfaced with another album, “Rough and Rowdy Ways,” that asked much the same question.
 “How much longer can it last?”

 It’s a reminder that Dylan in many ways paved the way for the generations of artists since he arrived who define themselves by speaking up.